dystonse/dystonse-gtfs-data/README.md

-# dystonse-gtfs-tool
+# dystonse-gtfs-data

-This is a Rust crate that works with a static gtfs schedules (as zip or directory), gtfs-realtime data (as .pb or .zip files) and a mysql database (setup info is specified in [dystonse-docker](https://github.com/dystonse/dystonse-docker)) to read, import or anaylse the data.
+This is a Rust crate that works with static gtfs schedules (as zip or directory), gtfs-realtime data (as .pb or .zip files) and a mysql database (setup info is specified in [dystonse-docker](https://github.com/dystonse/dystonse-docker)) to read, import or anaylse the data.

 In **import** mode, it matches the realtime data to the schedule data and writes everything into the mysql database.